 You can find the B&I Program applications here.

 Latino Economic Development Center

-The Latino Economic Development Center (LEDC) offers loan assistance to small and mid-sized businesses based in Minnesota.
+The Latino Economic Development Center (LEDC) offers minority owned businesses loan assistance to small and mid-sized businesses based in Minnesota.
 There are four loan products to choose from: microenterprise (to start or expand a business), community real estate development opportunities (to purchase or improve real estate by growing business), cooperative (to start or expand a cooperative enterprise), and co-op member share loan (to finance the purchase of a share in a co-op by an existing or proposed co-op member).

 To apply, you can download LEDC’s loan application here (PDF).
 Some of the documents you are required to submit include a business plan covering information regarding your business, last three years’ tax returns for corporations and partnerships, monthly cash flow projections for one year, and quarterly for second and third year, among others.

 The Energy and Mineral Development Program is designed to provide funds to Federally recognized tribes to perform technical evaluations of the energy and mineral resource potential of Indian reservations.
 In a nutshell, it is aimed at providing funding to both tribes and individual mineral owners to use resources on Indian lands.

 The program is for federally recognized Indian tribes and individual American Indian mineral owner.